CHILDREN IN AFRICA ... ARE PERSECUTED, RECRUITED, INJURED AND MARRIED

 In the countries of western and northeastern Africa, girls are circumcised.
 Partial or total removal of the clitoris and labia minora is painful, life-threatening, and results in irreparable damage such as incontinence, infertility, or urinary tract infections.

-Infibulated girls and women are robbed of their sexual ability to experience and feel strong pain during intercourse.
+Infibulated girls and women feel strong pain during intercourse.
 Among the African countries where genital mutilation is widespread are Egypt, Somalia, Djibouti, Guinea, Mali, Sierra Leone and the north of Sudan.

 Millions of African girls are also threatened with forced marriages in many states.
 The marriage of underage girls is a tradition in many African tribes.
 Girls in childhood are married as a so-called "child brides" of their parents to a usually much older man and get far too early own children.